Jordan-Gurian/where-is-waldo/README.md

 # where-is-waldo
 This is the front-end of the "Where is Waldo" game, built with React, Javascript, and Vite.
 The game allows users to find hidden characters in an image and submit their scores to a leaderboard.

-Live Site
+Live Site:
 where-is-waldo-zeta.vercel.app

-Server Repository
+Server Repository:
 [where-is-waldo-backend
 ](https://github.com/Jordan-Gurian/where-is-waldo-backend)

-Technologies Used
+Technologies Used:
 - React
 - Javascript
 - Vite